🔍 공개 퀴즈 검색

 1. Prevents bat from breaking

-2. Extends contact time, increases impulse on ball ✓
+2. Extends contact time, more impulse ✓

 3. Looks good only